ai4os/DEEPaaS/doc/source/user/v2-api.rst

 .. important::
-   V2 of the API (starting on release ``1.0.0`` is the default, supported version.
-It is backwards incomptabile the V1 version.
+   V2 of the API (starting on release ``1.0.0``) is the default, supported version.
+It is backwards incompatible with the V1 version.

 .. note::
    The current version of the DEEPaaS API is V2.
 The first release supporting this